fgeorgatos/HPCBIOS/HPCBIOS_2012-80.rst

 .. note::

-  Providing (a subset of) popular DFT codes is nearly imperative for most HPC sites.
+  Providing (a subset of) popular DFT codes is nearly imperative for most general purpose HPC sites.
-  This is an work-in-progress effort to provide the candidate list as a set.
+  This is a work-in-progress effort to provide a candidate list, as a single set.
-  There is no particular level of compliance as of yet (all list is "SHOULD" status).
+  There is no particular level of compliance as of yet (all list is at "SHOULD" status).

   * BC Policy: HPCBIOS_2012-80
   * Date of Policy: 2012-12-15